VipaiLab/RCH/README.md

 visdom
 numpy
 pillow
 scikit-learn
-For the GPUs, we use 8 NVIDIA TITAN X(P) GPUs
+For the GPUs, we use 8 NVIDIA TITAN X(P) GPUs.

 ### Usage